Budget for a Baby (Without Going Into Debt)

 Don’t forget about insurance premiums

 One other thing to note: Adding a new family member to an insurance policy can also impact the rate of your monthly premium and overall deductible.
 Start investigating your insurance options as soon as possible to get a handle on how this will impact your overall budget.

 No. 3: Find creative ways to reduce child care costs

 The Hourquebie family budget revolves around child care.
 About 25% of the family’s salary goes towards paying for their son’s full-time day care.

 “Child care is the foundation for our budget,” Hourquebie says.
 “We work all of our other expenses around that.”

-To alleviate costs in this area, Robert Gariano, a financial consultant who specializes in helping millennials and new families budget, suggests relying on family that may be retired or nearby to help care for your new baby.
+To alleviate costs of child care, Robert Gariano, a financial consultant who specializes in helping millennials and new families budget, suggests relying on family members that may be retired or nearby to help care for your new baby.

 “If you can find a way to facilitate a family member or partner up with friends for a joint nanny-share during the day, it can really cut child care costs,” Gariano says.